 Health Care Costs in Retirement: Are You Prepared?

-Even if you've been saving diligently, health care costs can throw a wrench in your retirement plans.
-A report from the Employee Benefit Research Institute estimates a 65-year-old couple could need as much as $351,000 in savings to have a 90% chance of covering their health care expenses—including premiums, deductibles, prescriptions, copays, and out-of-pocket costs—in retirement.
-Here are four strategies to consider before you reach retirement age to help minimize your cost of health care in the future.
+A report from the Employee Benefit Research Institute estimates a 65-year-old couple could need as much as $366,000 in savings to have a 90% chance of covering their health care expenses—including premiums, deductibles, prescriptions, copays, and out-of-pocket costs—in retirement.

-Earnings can potentially grow tax-free, and withdrawals of contributions and earnings are tax- and penalty-free when used for qualified health care expenses, including Medicare and long-term care (LTC) insurance premiums.
+HSA earnings can potentially grow tax-free, and withdrawals of contributions and earnings are tax- and penalty-free when used for qualified health care expenses, including Medicare and long-term care (LTC) insurance premiums.
 And once you reach age 65, withdrawals from an HSA can be used for any purpose without penalty, although ordinary income taxes will apply to funds used for nonmedical expenses.

-2. Enroll in Medicare at the right time
+2. Enrolling in Medicare on time

-Most near-retirees know Medicare becomes available at age 65, but fewer realize there's a permanent penalty for missing the initial enrollment period (IEP).
-Your IEP is a seven-month span, including the three months before, the month of, and the three months following your 65th birthday.
-If you fail to apply during your IEP for Medicare Part B—which covers most everyday (outpatient) medical expenses—your monthly Part B premiums could go up 10% for every 12-month period you go without coverage.
+The penalty for not enrolling on time can be stiff.
+If you miss your IEP for Medicare Part B—which covers most everyday (outpatient) medical expenses—your monthly Part B premiums could go up 10% for every 12-month period you go without coverage.
 There's also a 1% penalty per month for each month you delay enrolling in Part D prescription drug coverage (see "The ABCDs of Medicare").

 The ABCDs of Medicare

-3. Reduce your modified adjusted gross income
+3. Reducing your modified adjusted gross income

-Medicare premiums are affected by your modified adjusted gross income (MAGI), and relatively higher-earning retirees may also be subject to Medicare's Income-Related Monthly Adjustment Amount (IRMAA).
+Medicare premiums for Parts B and D are affected by your modified adjusted gross income (MAGI), and relatively higher-earning retirees may also be subject to Medicare's Income-Related Monthly Adjustment Amount (IRMAA).
 MAGI for IRMAA is generally calculated as the sum of your adjusted gross income (AGI) plus tax-exempt interest from your tax return from two years prior.

 A premium on premiums